10 Ways to Reduce Fuel Cost for Your Fleet

 - Engine faults

-This data is then fed to a central platform that allows you to compare your rigs across several different metrics.
+This vehicle data is then fed to a central platform that allows you to compare your rigs across several different metrics.
 With this information in hand, you can take steps to reduce your fleet’s fuel costs and improve your fleet fuel economy.

 For example, if your telematics report shows your fleet’s five best drivers based on fuel economy, you can assign these drivers to more routes.